mostafaasad/erica_engineer_interview_task_003_public/IssuesFixed.md

 1. Added the poloicy for EC2DescribeVolumes for EC2 InstanceRole
 1. Fixed nginx installation for the AMI
 1. Added the script to install the files and packages for the metadata (cfn-init)
-1. Configured the environment using AWSCLI in MacOS
+1. Configured the environment using AWSCLI on MacOS

 ## Deploying in Sydney and Mumbai regions